How often should I brush my teeth?

 - If you have a cold or flu, replace your toothbrush.

 - Do not rinse after brushing your teeth.
-It removes the valuable fluoride.
+It removes valuable fluoride.

 Proper flossing techniques:

-- Make sure to get a long length of floss for the job!
+- Make sure to get an extended length of floss for the job!
 You’ll need about 36 inches.

 - Wrap the floss around your middle fingers and grab a section with your index fingers, about an inch apart.